 You will need to make sure the domain name used for the SSL Certificate is typed correctly while purchasing the SSL.

 Resolution: Make sure you have typed your domain name correctly while purchasing an SSL Certificate for your domain.
 Please recheck it with your SSL Vendor.
 Then, if you have made the same mistake, you can reissue the SSL Certificate with them with the correct domain name.

 It is possible to receive the same error if there is any misconfiguration occurred while installing the SSL Certificate.

-Resolution: If both of the above steps are correct then you will need to check for any misconfiguration with your SSL setup.
+Resolution: If both of the above steps are correct, you will need to check for any misconfiguration with your SSL setup.
 You can reinstall the SSL Certificate and verify that the domain has an SSL Certificate installed correctly.
-Looking to verify SSL installation, please go to verify SSL and verify that website have the correct SSL Certificate installed on it.
+If you are looking to verify SSL installation, please go to verify SSL and verify that website has the correct SSL Certificate installed on it.

 (4) Error due to browser cache

-After installing SSL the error should be fixed but it might possible that your browser is displaying the website from the cache and you are receiving this error locally.
-If you are sure that all the above 3 are correct then you can perform the below steps.
+After installing SSL, the error should be fixed, but it might be possible that your browser is displaying the website from the cache, and you are receiving this error locally.
+If you are sure that all the above 3 are correct, then you can perform the below steps.

-Resolution: Please refer to the following steps to clear the web-browser cache, cookies, and browsing history.
+Resolution: Please follow the steps to clear the web browser cache, cookies, and browsing history.

-- It will open a dialogue box.
-You can select the time range or everything as per your requirement and untick all except cookies, cache, and offline website data.
+4. It will open a dialogue box.
+You can select the time range or everything per your requirement and untick all except cookies, cache, and offline website data.

 5. Click on the OK button and try to load your website again.